RAUC

 Yocto Setup

-Setup a complete Yocto build environment for your module.
+Setup a complete Yocto build environment using the karo-minimal DISTRO for your module.

 Until now, we only tested rauc with the QSMP* and TXMP* modules.
 More to come…